 How to Create an Individualized Major

-In the event that no single major alone satisfies a student’s interests and career goals, he or she may, with the guidance of two faculty, propose an Individualized Major that meets all of the standards of a college major but is composed of courses from two or more majors.
-These standards are given below.
+If no major offered at MUM satisfies a student’s interests and career goals, they may propose an Individualized Major composed of courses from two or more majors.
+Standards for the Individualized Major are given below:

-Students will be asked to consult with two subject-area faculty and together design a major of at least 48 credits, with one concentration of at least 16 credits taken from one major.
+Students will consult with two subject-area faculty to design a major of at least 48 credits, with one concentration of at least 16 credits taken from one major.
 At least half of the courses in the major should be at the 300-level or above.
-Only eight credits of directed studies and eight credits of internships are permitted over and above the Senior Project described below.
+Eight credits of directed studies and eight credits of internships are permitted over and above the Senior Project (described below).

 Students’ proposals must be approved by the Individualized Major Committee after at least 20 credits of the general education requirements have been met and before half of the proposed major courses have been taken.
 Applicants should have at least a “B” (3.0) average in their MUM coursework to date.